jdouliez/rootme-challenges-finder/README.md

 ```

 **Use an authentication mechanisms**
-* --login : Use you username and password
+* `--login` : Use you username and password
-* --cookie : Provide your spip_session cookie
+* `--cookie` : Provide your spip_session cookie
-* if none, the tool will check if an global env named `ROOTME_SPIP_COOKIE` exists and contains the cookie
+* if none, the tool will check if a global env named `ROOTME_SPIP_COOKIE` exists and contains the cookie

 **Provide users**
-Use the `--users` with a list a usernames to compare challenges
+Use the `--users` with a list of usernames to compare challenges.
+You can add as many usernames as you want.

 ```bash
 $> python3 ./rootme_chall_finder.py --users Geluchat,Jrmbt